Unit XI. Healing

 you can enjoy and that you feel holds promise for your future.
 Then

-find a support group or spiritual center you can join on a regular basis to
+find a support group or spiritual center you can join on a regular basis

-well.
+helps as well.

 My bias, as you undoubtedly already know, is for meditation and Hatha Yoga.

 However, you are free to choose whatever works for you.
-Ideas have been
+Ideas have

-practice for you if you consult your inner guidance and ask for direction.
+ideal practice for you if you consult your inner guidance and ask for direction.

 Healing Principles